All Episodes

 And from the beginning, the whole thing is this whole machine is designed to bring down Trump.

-Nadler, the Democratic Congressman from New York, who I believe would be chairman of any impeachment committee, he compares it to Pearl Harbor, the attack on the American fleet at Pearl Harbor.
+Nadler, the Democratic congressman from New York, who I believe would be chairman of any impeachment committee, he compares it to Pearl Harbor, the attack on the American fleet at Pearl Harbor.

-Oh, good great.
+Oh, good girl.

-And one of the reasons there is increasing hysteria is the fear that the country is starting to turn and look at the investigators and look at the look at the Hillary campaign, and looking at all the rest of this stuff, which appear appears to me to have far more gravity than anything coming out of the Mueller thing after eighteen months, they've got some young Russian trolls making a few bucks, you know, uh writing emails and things like that and and tweets in the American campaign.
+And one of the reasons there is increasing hysteria is the fear that the country is starting to turn and look at the investigators and look at the Hillary campaign and looking at all the rest of this stuff, which appears to me to have far more gravity than anything coming out of the Miller thing after 18 months.

 Well, wait a minute.